prestasicode/weather-forecasting/README.md

 # Weather Forecasting

+[![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/release/python-310/)
+![Dependencies
+](https://img.shields.io/badge/dependencies-none-brightgreen.svg?style=flat)

 In this project, we'll predict tomorrow's temperature and weather using python and historical data.
 We'll start by downloading a dataset of local weather by BMKG.

 Then, we'll clean the data and get it ready for machine learning.
 We'll build a system to make historical predictions, and add more predictors to improve the model.
 We'll end with how to make next-day predictions.

-[![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/release/python-310/)
-![Dependencies
-](https://img.shields.io/badge/dependencies-none-brightgreen.svg?style=flat)

-ParametricWeatherModel is a repository for forecasting surface temperature based primarily on latitude, longitude, day of year and hour of day.

-The weather modeling script is less than 200 lines of python plus argument parsing, output and error handling.
-There are no external dependencies.

-If you like ParametricWeatherModel, give it a star, or fork it and contribute!
+Weather related information is one of the things that is very important and has a big influence on all kinds of life activities such as in public safety, socio-economics, agriculture, aviation, and especially when stargazing activity.

 Surface temperature forecast for latitude 47.6928, longitude -122.3038, day of year 229: